basilstotz/ltsp-pnp/README.md

 * Puavo can easily handle tenthousend and more  users, desktops and laptops.

-* The Puavo service provides all programms, updates and upgrades automaticly

 * All Puavo clients on a patch cable can be transformed into a WiFi hotspot

+* The Puavo service provides the complete maintainance of the client software

-* Puavo service also includes the ltsp-pnp server with all hardware and software support.
+* The Puavo service provides the complete ltsp-pnp server with full care of the teh server.